If you are not paid on time

 If your employer doesn't pay you all your wages or doesn't pay you on time, call us at 888-762-0297 to discuss your case.

-We have helped clients not just in Los Angeles but all throughout northern and southern California to recover unpaid wages.
+We help clients in Los Angeles, surrounding counties, and throughout Northern and Southern California to recover unpaid wages.

 We do not charge for consultations.